 The Consolidated Homeless Grant (CHG) combines state homeless resources into a single grant opportunity under the administration of the Washington State Department of Commerce (Commerce).
 The Grant is allocated by Clark County Department of Community Services to local non-profit housing agencies.
 The CHG is designed to support an integrated system of housing assistance to prevent homelessness and secure permanent housing for households who are unsheltered or in temporary housing.
 This grant provides resources to address the housing needs of people who are homeless or at-risk of homelessness, as described in local plans to end homelessness.
 The Ending Family Homelessness Program is also a program of the CHG.
 All Clark County Housing programs are accessible through the Housing Solutions Center or call 360-695-9677.

-In December 2002, the Clark County Community Action Program transferred the Low-Income Home Energy Assistance Program (LIHEAP) to Clark Public Utilities (CPU).
 The Low-Income Home Energy Assistance Program provides grants for energy assistance to eligible customers.
+The program is administered by Clark Public Utilities (CPU).
 Call the CPU customer service line (available 24 hours a day, seven days a week) at (360) 992-3000 for more information.
 The automated appointment number is 1-866-861-6354.
 Customers who have gas, oil or another heating source should call their heating vendor to make payment arrangements until they can get an Energy Assistance appointment.
-County-Clark Public Utilities 2015 LIHEAP Contract

 Marriage License Fee Surcharge